 Where Can I Learn Square Dancing?

 Contact the clubs in your area for information about when other sessions and classes are being scheduled.

-Or contact any of the California Square Dance Council's area Vice Presidents or other officers and they will be happy to help you!
+Or contact any of the California Council of Square Dancers' area Vice Presidents or other officers and they will be happy to help you!